 Travelling east by private shuttle from San José, then by boat through the canals we come to Tortuguero, an important nesting area for Green and Leatherback sea turtles (seasonal March to June for Leatherbacks, June to September for Green turtles).
 Plenty of opportunity to see a variety of birds and wildlife.
 The beaches around Tortuguero, a sleepy Afro-Caribbean town, host the nesting grounds of a variety of sea turtles.
 Walking paths extend through the village and into the National Park.
 Tortuguero National Park was created in 1975 to protect the four species of sea turtles which nest along the beaches.
 En route to Tortuguero, we may see herons, egrets, spoonbills, as well as amphibians and reptiles like the “Jesus Lizard” (it walks on water) and caimans.
 The tropical rainforest gives way to prime beaches, ideal nesting grounds for Green, Loggerhead, Hawksbill and Leatherback Turtles.
 The latter nests from mid-March to May, the rest from July to September.
 The Caribbean Conservation Center, just outside of town, is an excellent source of information about the turtles and their tropical habitat.
 Estimated Travel Time: 7 hours Approximate Distance: 270 km

 From La Fortuna, we make our way up to the misty mountain air of the Monteverde cloud forest.
 We spend 2 days exploring the town and nearby Forest Reserve, truly a bird lover’s paradise.
 Founded by Quakers in the 1950s the mountain dairy community of Monteverde has become an ecotourism haven due to the presence of the cloud forest reserve and the numerous other adventure options in the area.
 Optional activities include horse riding en route from La Fortuna to Monteverde, traversing suspension bridges amid the forest's canopy, butterfly garden, coffee tour and a canopy zip-line tour.
-If you have pre-booked the Costa Rica Adrenaline Theme Pack, your ziplining experience will be on either Day 8 or 9.
+Please note that if you booked the Adrenaline Theme Pack, on day 8 you will have a bird’s-eye view of the rainforest canopy as you soar through the trees on a Tarzan swing, a giant rappel and a 450-foot-high zipline.
+Tour is approx. 2.5 hours long.
 Monteverde or "Green Mountain", when translated into English, is exactly what you will find at the end of the long, rutted dirt road we travel to get to this area.
 The surrounding pastures were once covered with dense forest, but only a small piece of it now remains.
 That piece of forest has been preserved as the Reserva Biologica Bosque Nuboso Monteverde, the Monteverde Cloud Forest Biological Reserve.
 A cloud forest is much like a rainforest, but much of the moisture comes not from falling rain but from the condensation left by the nearly constant cloud cover that blankets the tops of mountains in many parts of the tropics.
 Monteverde Reserve covers 1600 hectares of forest and is home to a great variety of wildlife.
 More than 2,000 species of plants, 320 birds species, and 100 different species of mammals inhabit this small area.
 The village of Monteverde was founded in the 1950s by Quakers from the United States.
 They wished to leave behind the constant fear of war and the obligation to support continued militarism through U.S. taxes and chose Costa Rica because it was committed to a non-militaristic economic path.
 Since its founding, Monteverde has grown slowly as other people, who shared the original Quaker founders’ ideals, moved to the area.
 Although the Quakers came here to farm the land, they recognized the need to preserve the rare cloud forest that covers the mountain slopes above their fields.
 The community is very different from those on the coast, and offers several souvenir shops and the Quaker cheese factory, which is definitely worth a visit.
 The Santa Elena Reserve, is another park in this area that is less well known and visited, but also worth seeing.
 All proceeds from this park profit the local community.
 Estimated Travel Time: 4 hours Approximate Distance: 60 km

 The white sand beaches and warm Pacific waters are the ideal atmosphere to relax at the end of your adventure.
-Enjoy swimming, fishing, kayaking, horseback riding, boogie boarding, sailing or surfing.
-The isolated beaches of Esterillos Este are the perfect place to wind down after an action-packed tour.
-Not far away, Manuel Antonio offers excellent hiking and wildlife viewing.
+Opt to enjoy horseback riding, boogie boarding, surfing, whale or dolphin watching excursions (when in season) or travel a bit further down the coast to visit Ballena National Marine Park.
+Walk out into the sea on the incredible natural sand formation that shapes a whale's tale when the tide goes out.
+On Day 11 take an included day trip to Manuel Antonio National Park.
 Like monkeys?
 Although this is Costa Rica’s smallest National Park, it is also one of the most popular and it won’t take you long to see why.
 This park has fabulous beaches, abundant wildlife, and a great trail system for those who want to spend the day hiking.
 Look for monkeys, armadillos, coatimundis, sloths and some 350 species of birds that are present in the park.
-Enjoy an excursion to Manuel Antonio Park, including a guided tour.
-Estimated Travel Time: 7 hours Approximate Distance: 220 km
+Estimated Travel Time: 6 hours Approximate Distance: 267 km

 Travelling across picturesque highlands, we return to San José for one last night in the city.
 Estimated Travel Time: 5 hours Approximate Distance: 190 km